j-nas/PrevLET/README.md

-# PrevLIT
+# PrevLET

 ## Description

-PrevLIT is a web application to for previewing Figlet fonts.
+PrevLET is a web application to for previewing Figlet fonts.
 It is built with Blazor WebAssembly, and uses the [figgle](https://www.nuget.org/packages/Figgle) library to render the fonts.

 ## Deployment